 The father gives him $50 and says, “Please don’t say a word to your mother.”

 The next day, he sees the mailman at his door.
 Hoping to make some more money, the boy greets him by saying, “I know the whole truth.”

 “You do?” the mailman exclaims and drops to his knees.
 Casting the mailbag aside, he opens his arms and shouts, “Then come give your papa a bear hug!”

 Of all the things I’ve ever tried in my life, nothing has been more rewarding than leading a truthful life.
-Where all else fails, truth works.
-When nothing helps, truth does.
+Where all else fails, the truth works.
+When nothing helps, the truth does.
 Truth is the only long-term anchor of a good life.
 It redeems you.
-In fact, the path of truth is the only path of salvation.
+In fact, the path of truth is the only path to salvation.
 For, truth is liberation.
 It is the only end.
-Rest are merely the means.
+The rest is merely a means.

 Loving is inevitable.
 Giving is optional.If my writings have helped you, please consider contributing.